bedecarroll/blog/content/posts/2013-12-18-the-internet-fishing-trawler-vcac-6-0-released-edition.md

 categories = ['The Internet Fishing Trawler']
 +++

-- I’m very happy to see that vCAC 6.0 is out and it looks much nicer to install now, being a vApp and all.
-I’d recommend have a read of the [release notes on the VMware website](https://www.vmware.com/support/vcac/doc/vcloud-automation-center-60-release-notes.html).
+- I'm very happy to see that vCAC 6.0 is out and it looks much nicer to install now, being a vApp and all.
+I'd recommend have a read of the [release notes on the VMware website](https://www.vmware.com/support/vcac/doc/vcloud-automation-center-60-release-notes.html).
   When I get a chance I hope to put it through its paces in my lab.